 Phragmites in Georgian Bay:

 The Process for Removal in Georgian Bay Coastal Wetlands and shorelines Find your local Georgian Bay Phragmites group or register your group for 2017!
-Join a Phragmites cut in August!
+Meet the GBF students who help communities!
 Not on a shoreline or in Georgian Bay?
 Contact the Ontario Phragmites Working Group Mapping: How to map Phragmites - the first action step Phragmites research we are following GBF has helped communities remove +35,000 kgs of Phragmites.
 Learn about our ecosystems projects Collected info on what governments are doing.
 Lynn Short - Learn about this inspiring Phragmites Community Activist Understand Phragmites in this wonderful Penny Skelton TV Show (1hr) featuring GBF's David Sweetnam

 2017 Community and GBF Phragmites Activity